a-gior/LiveSync/README.md

 **LiveSync** is a Visual Studio Code extension that lets you **instantly sync your local workspace with a remote folder over SSH/SFTP** — with **real-time difference tracking**, **customizable sync events**, and an **intuitive visual interface**.

-It’s perfect for developers working with remote servers, staging environments, Raspberry Pis, or any SSH-accessible machine.
+It’s perfect for developers working with remote servers or any SSH-accessible machine.
 No more manual uploads, terminal back-and-forth, or wondering if a file is out of sync.

+---

+## ⚠️ Warning

+> **Single-folder support only:** LiveSync currently works with a single workspace folder at a time.
+> Multi-root workspace support (with per-folder configuration) is coming in **v1.1.0**.

 ---